arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 let tagNameP = many1 (anyOf ['a'..'Z'])

 let openingTagP = tagNameP |> between (str "<") (str ">")
-let closingTag openingTagName = (str openingTagName) |> between (str "</") (str ">")
+let closingTag (openingTagName: string) =
+    (str openingTagName) |> between (str "</") (str ">")
 ```

 You see the tragedy?
 The value of `openingTagName` is not known until
 we physicall run the `openingTagP` parser.
-We encountered several
+Until this page, we have
-parsers depending on other parsers.
-In fact, this is the first time we
+encountered several parsers depending on other parsers.
+In fact, this
-have a parser depending on *the result* of another parser.
-Seeing this
+is the first time we have a parser depending on *the result* of
-from another perspective: it's the first time that our grammar
+another parser.
+Seeing this from another perspective: it's the first
-requires a parser having a notion of its surrounding context.
+time that our grammar requires a parser having a notion of its
+surrounding context.

 Do you remember when I stated "We assume that a node is whatever is
 surrounded by an opening tag &mdash; such as `<joke>` &mdash; and its